davidezechukwu/davidezechukwucode/README.md

 <H1>Notes</h1>
 <p>
 This mono-repo was a Proof of Concept; and an evaluation of Loopback4(https://loopback.io/doc/en/lb4/) as an ORM and API library.

+This is available here for preview at: https://decodeonline.app

+Its UX POC counterpart is available for preview at: http://www.pikin.co

+https://decodeonline.app is a Loopback4 RESTFUL API and set of microservices(for SMS, Email, etc. Notifications and Periodic Reporting that supports XML, HTML, Excel, PDF, Text, and JSON localized and globalized output content types.
+It is datastore-agnostic i.e. it could use MongoDB, Postgres, MSSQL, Web Services, etc).
+It also has a really nice HealthCheck which renders its output as either HTML, XML, JSON, or Text based on context. the normal JSON output is converted to XML which is then converted on the fly to XHTML, see the Browser HTML output at: https://decodeonline.app/api/v1/healthcheck/healthstatus

+http://www.pikin.co is the UX POC counterpart, that supports localization (left & right languages) and globalization, and a layered client architecture; it work of art, and like all works of art, I believe, it should be in the public domain

 There is a newer version of this Repo, based largely on what is here, and only available on request.

-It is also the backend for www.pikin.co; and also something I intend to use for other projects. www.pikin.co is a work of art and like all works of art, I believe, it should be in the public domain :)
-It is a showcase of my frontend skills, and also on my CV.
-The new version of this mono-repo (https://github.com/davidezechukwu/pik) and its Databases are works of art too.
+The newer version of this mono-repo has been broken up into several NPM packages, with a shared core package that contains the contracts (Interfaces & Super (Base) Partial and Fully Abstract classes) which is shared between the API, Microservices,

+and Clients( Web, Mobile App, etc).
+This ensures consistency across the application layers (Typescript enforces compile-time checks to make sure these contracts are adhered to by the clients and backend servers)

 <br/>
 <br/>
 Loopback4 is a great improvement from Loopback 3, however, it lacks support for Composite Keys.